-The answer to this questions depends entirely on you.
+The answer to this question depends entirely on you.
 Are you dealing with physical or emotional infidelity here?
 For many, infidelity (or any kind) can be a deal-breaker and can completely shatter the relationship.
 But, it does not have to be that way.
-Many couples have successfully overcome and survived infidelity in their relationships because they wanted to.
+After a physical or an emotional affair recovery can be a strenuously long journey.

 1. Refrain from punishing your partner

 Getting cheated on and surviving infidelity can be a devastating experience.
 You hurt so bad.
 And of course, you’re angry as well.
 So much that you want to hurt back and make them pay for doing this to you.